urbandroid-team/dont-kill-my-app/about_score.md

 ---

-We want to be maximally transparent about how we evaluate vendors and give them our crap score.
+We want to be maximally transparent about how we evaluate vendors and give them our negative score.
 So here it is.

 <h4><img src="/assets/img/placeholder.svg" class="poo score-full" alt="">
 <img src="/assets/img/placeholder.svg" class="poo score-full" alt="">